Do you ever think what your life will be like in 1, 5, 10 years?

 - Imagine it’s 80 years from now and you’re on your deathbed.
 What kind of life do you want to have lived, what goals do you want to have accomplished?
 What would you regret not having done?

 - What does success mean to you?
-Is it travelling the world and experiencing other cultures, writing books that touch people’s lives, getting involved in charity organizations in your local area or getting home in time every evening to have dinner with your partner?
+Is it travelling the world and experiencing other cultures, writing books that touch people’s lives, getting involved in charity organisations in your local area or getting home in time every evening to have dinner with your partner?
 Or ALL of these things?